ashbabkhan2/Building-an-ML-pipeline-for-short-term-rental-prices/README.md

 The scope of this section is to get an idea of how the process of an EDA in the context of pipelines, during the data exploration phase.

-1. Run the pipeline to
+1. we run the pipeline to
    get a sample of the data.
 The pipeline will also upload it to Weights & Biases:

   ```bash
   > mlflow run . -P steps=download
   ```

-  You will see a message similar to:
+  We will see a message similar to:

   ```
   2021-03-12 15:44:39,840 Uploading sample.csv to Weights & Biases
   ```
-  This tells you that the data is going to be stored in W&B as the artifact named ``sample.csv``.
+  This tells us that the data is going to be stored in W&B as the artifact named ``sample.csv``.

 2. Now we execute the `eda` step:
    ```bash